Let us help you train for employment in a clean, high-demand, manufacturing occupation!

 Mass AMTC TechHire Grant

-Mt.
-Wachusett Community College is currently operating on a US Department of Labor grant targeted toward youth (persons 17 -29 years).
-Per the grant, MWCC will be offering two 6-week programs in Quality Technician Training and Automation Technician Training.
+Mount Wachusett Community College is currently operating on a US Department of Labor grant.
+Per the grant, MWCC will be offering a variety of training.

-Quality Training – Lean Six Sigma Yellow Belt Program, provides 100+ hours of training to prepare students for careers in a variety of manufacturing sectors, including medical device, aerospace, food and biopharmaceutical processing, as well as service industries.
+Quality Training – Lean Six Sigma Yellow Belt Program, provides 120+ hours of training to prepare students for careers in a variety of manufacturing sectors, including medical device, aerospace, food, and biopharmaceutical processing, as well as service industries.

 Robotics and Automation Technician Training Call 978-630-9552 for upcoming Robotics and Automation Training dates.

-CNC Machine Operator Training Program Call 978-630-9552 for upcoming CNC Machine Operator Training date.
-For those who qualify– this provides a non-credit training course designed to provide the knowledge and hands on skills necessary to prepare students for an entry level career in machining in a variety of manufacturing industries.
+CNC Machine Operator Training Program Call 978-630-9552 for upcoming CNC Machine Operator Training dates.
+For those who qualify, this provides a non-credit training course designed to provide the knowledge and hands-on skills necessary to prepare students for an entry-level career in machining in a variety of manufacturing industries.
 Students may sit for the MACWIC Level 1 and or Level 2 Certification.
-See flyer for more details.
+See the flyer for more details.
 The first portion of the course will be held at Leominster’s Center for Technical Education Innovation.
 The second portion will be held at MWCC Devens.

 All courses are held on the MWCC Devens Campus at 27 Jackson Rd Devens, MA.